-6.3 Activating a beacon for reasons other than to indicate a distress situation or without the prior authorization from a COSPAS-SARSAT MCC is considered an offence in many countries of the world, and result in prosecution.
+4.3 Activating a beacon for reasons other than to indicate a distress situation or without the prior authorization from a Cospas-Satsat MCC is considered an offence in many countries of the world, and result in prosecution.

-6.4 If a beacon is inadvertently activated in its operational mode the PAMCC should contact its associated RCC as soon as possible.
+4.4 If a beacon is inadvertently activated in its operational mode the PAMCC should contact its associated RCC as soon as possible.

-PAK.7 POINTS OF CONTACT FOR BEACON MATTERS (CODING, REGISTRATION AND TYPE APPROVAL)
+PAK.5 POINTS OF CONTACT FOR BEACON MATTERS (CODING, REGISTRATION AND TYPE APPROVAL)

 NAME & ADDRESS TELEPHONE/ E-MAIL/WEB FAX

 Registration (EPIRBs, ELTs, PLBs):

 Project Director, PAMCC (92.21) (92.21)

 Off University Road, Sector 28 34690793 34690795

 Gulzar-e-Hijri, SPARCENT 34690840 34690797

 SUPARCO, Karachi 25750, Pakistan sckhi@suparco.gov.pk

 Chief Rescue Coordinator (92.21) (92.21)

 Rescue Coordination Centre (RCC) 99242401 92242404

 Pakistan Civil Aviation Authority

-Jinnah International Airport, Karachi ccckarfir@caapakistan.com.pk
+Jinnah International Airport, Karachi

 Pakistan